microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/list-get.md

 ---
 author: JeremyKelley
-ms.author: JeremyKelley
-ms.date: 09/11/2017
-title: Get a SharePoint list
+title: Get metadata for a list
+description: Return the metadata for a [list][].
 localization_priority: Normal
 ms.prod: "sharepoint"
 ---